Bogusław Wyparło

 Bogusław Wyparło (born 29 November 1974) is a Polish former professional footballer who played as a goalkeeper.
-He gained three caps for the Poland national team.
+He earned three caps for the Poland national team.
+He currently works as a goalkeeping coach for I liga club Stal Mielec.

 Playing career

 He is a trainee of Stal Mielec.
 He debuted in Ekstraklasa at the age of 16.
 Wyparło featured in all 34 matches of ŁKS Łódź's 1997–98 championship winning campaign.
 He made three appearances for the Poland national team.

 Coaching career

 On 15 November 2011, Wyparło was appointed goalkeeping coach of ŁKS Łódź, while stile an active player for the first team.
 Between 2015 and 2021, he coached the goalkeepers at his former club Stal Mielec.
+He re-joined Stal Mielec's staff on 22 July 2026 ahead of the 2026–27 season.